BLLORET/Gamebox2019/README.md

 that you have found the word then click on the try button.
 If you've had wrong, the false letters that you have entered are displayed on the top of the scream and you number of tries decreases.

-When the game has finished, you can find your score on the bottom of the scream.
+When the game has finished, you can find your score at the bottom of the screen.

 - SliddingPuzzle